 Compass markets Private Exclusives as the first stage of a structured three-phase launch — designed to maximize information and minimize wasted exposure.
 Each phase opens the funnel a little wider.

 Compass's published data suggests homes pre-marketed through Private Exclusive and/or Coming Soon are associated with stronger MLS launch outcomes than homes that skip the private phase.
-The structure gives sellers a feedback loop the public market doesn't.
+The structure gives sellers a feedback loop the public market doesn't — the same thinking behind our three-phase marketing plan for sellers.

 Sellers go off-market first for four practical reasons — and they tend to compound.

-Discretion.
-High-profile owners, sensitive timing (divorce, estate, career transitions), or simply not wanting neighbors and friends watching the listing on Zillow.
+- Discretion.
+High-profile owners, sensitive timing (divorce, estate, career transitions), or simply not wanting neighbors watching the listing on Zillow.
 For some sellers, privacy itself is the product.
-A Private Exclusive lets them control exactly what information goes where, when.

-Price discovery without public risk.
-If the asking number doesn't hold privately, the seller can recalibrate — without a public price drop becoming permanent evidence on every search portal.
-In the public market, a $5M list reduced to $4.7M is a permanent narrative; in the private market, it's a pricing iteration nobody outside the network sees.
+- Price discovery without public risk.
+If the asking number doesn't hold privately, the seller can recalibrate — without a public price drop becoming permanent evidence on every portal.

-No days-on-market accumulation.
-Public DOM is one of the most aggressive metrics in real estate.
-After 30, 60, 90 days on Zillow, buyers (and their agents) start pricing in "what's wrong with it."
+- No days-on-market accumulation.
+After 30, 60, 90 days on Zillow, buyers start pricing in "what's wrong with it."
 A Private Exclusive doesn't accumulate that clock.
-The seller can take the time they need, then launch publicly fresh.

-Stronger MLS launch when it comes.
-Sellers who pre-market through Private Exclusive often arrive at the public phase with better information — refined pricing, confirmed buyer interest, polished presentation — and that tends to translate into faster, cleaner closings.
+- Stronger MLS launch when it comes.
+Refined pricing, confirmed interest, and polished presentation tend to translate into faster, cleaner closings.

 The Private Access List

-At AMRE Real Estate Group, buyers join the Private Access List and receive a curated weekly brief of off-market Los Angeles homes that match their criteria — including Compass Private Exclusives, pocket listings from outside brokerages, and pre-market opportunities.
+- At AMRE Real Estate Group, buyers join the Private Access List and receive a curated weekly brief of off-market Los Angeles homes that match their criteria — including Compass Private Exclusives, pocket listings from outside brokerages, and pre-market opportunities.
 Free, no obligation.
-Join the list ›

-February 2026 — The Compass-Redfin agreement.
+February 2026 — the Compass-Redfin agreement.
 Compass and Redfin reached a deal allowing Redfin to display Compass exclusive listings on its site.
-Homes that Compass agents had traditionally kept off broad public feeds now show up on Redfin in many markets, increasing visibility for sellers and expanding the pool of buyers who can see the inventory without going through Compass's portal first.
-For sellers, that's incremental upside; for buyers searching directly on Redfin, it's a meaningful expansion of what's discoverable.
+Homes that Compass agents had traditionally kept off broad public feeds now show up on Redfin in many markets, increasing visibility for sellers and expanding the pool of buyers who can see the inventory.

-March 2026 — The Zillow lawsuit resolved.
+March 2026 — the Zillow lawsuit resolved.
 Compass dropped its lawsuit against Zillow after Zillow revised the listing policy that started the dispute.
-Zillow's updated approach now allows pre-market exposure before properties hit the MLS — a softening of the hard-line "list within 24 hours" policy that had originally driven Compass to pull inventory and litigate.
+Zillow's updated approach now allows pre-market exposure before properties hit the MLS — a softening of the hard-line "list within 24 hours" policy.
 In practice: the off-market layer remains intact as a distinct phase, and the major portals are cooperating with it rather than fighting it.

 April 2026 — MRED nationwide expansion.
-MRED, the Chicago-area MLS, opened its Private Listing Network to Compass nationwide, expanding the audience for Private Exclusive and Coming Soon inventory beyond local boundaries while keeping it inside an MLS-governed environment.
-The net effect: more agents (from more brokerages) can see Compass Private Exclusives than at any prior moment.
+MRED, the Chicago-area MLS, opened its Private Listing Network to Compass nationwide, expanding the audience for Private Exclusive and Coming Soon inventory while keeping it inside an MLS-governed environment.
+The net effect: more agents from more brokerages can see Compass Private Exclusives than at any prior moment.

 The underlying point: the off-market layer of residential real estate isn't shrinking.
 It's becoming better-distributed, more institutionalized, and more accessible — while still functioning as a deliberate first phase that sellers can use to test and refine before any public exposure.